Bankside Power Station: Redevelopment

 Following its closure there were several proposals to redevelop the redundant power station or its site.
 These included an industrial museum, an entertainment hall, a hotel, an opera house, and a conference and exhibition centre, but none were financially viable.
 There were also campaigns for the building to be saved.
 The group Save Britain's Heritage visited Bankside in May 1980 and produced a report on possible uses.
 Applications to list the building in 1987 and 1992 were refused.
 The government wished to sell the site and listing would have constrained how developers could intervene in the fabric of the building.
 Bankside was given a 'Certificate of immunity from listing' on 3 February 1993.

 At the privatisation of the British electricity industry in 1990 the power station was transferred to Nuclear Electric.
 The company prepared the building for sale by removing asbestos and the redundant machinery at a cost of £2.5 million.
 An application was made to demolish the west wall of the building to enable this to be done, but contractors were able to remove the plant through a hole in the west wall.
 The BBC television programme One Foot in the Past focused on the impending threat to the building; the reporter, Gavin Stamp, made an impassioned plea for the building to be saved.

 In April 1994 the Tate Gallery announced that Bankside would be the home for the new Tate Modern.
 The £134 million conversion started in June 1995 with the removal of the remaining redundant plant.
 The conversion work was carried out by Carillion and completed in January 2000.
 Some of the internal structure remains, including the turbine hall.
 An electrical substation, taking up the southern part of the building, remained on-site and was owned by the French power company EDF Energy.
 In 2006, EDF announced that they would be releasing half this holding to the museum.
 The oil tanks were redeveloped into a performance art space opened in July 2012.
 A tower extension to the museum over the tanks was opened on 17 June 2016.

 Film and television

 Several episodes of British television, particularly science fiction series that have required industrial backdrops, such as Red Dwarf, were filmed at the station.
 The building featured in Danny Cannon's film Judge Dredd.
 It served as the Tower of London in Richard Loncraine's 1995 film version of Richard III.
-In its modern incarnation as the Tate Modern, the building's exterior is featured at the beginning of the premiere episode of Ashes to Ashes.
+In its modern incarnation as the Tate Modern, the building's exterior is featured at the beginning of the first episode of Ashes to Ashes.
 It also appeared in Children of Men by Alfonso Cuarón.
 In 2018, Tate Modern was featured prominently in the Tom Cruise blockbuster, Mission: Impossible – Fallout.